 It’s not all bad, though.
 Future battery technology may make worrying about daily charges obsolete, which is something to look forward to.
 If you’re looking to get more out of your existing battery, check out some apps that actually help solve the problem.

 Not Only Useless, But Harmful

 These apps seem like they provide benefits, but when you look closer, you’ll see that they’ll actually cause problems.

 Tina has explained why you need to defragment your computer, with one major caveat: Solid State Drives (SSDs) should never be defragmented!
 Not only does it fail to improve their speed, it also reduces their life due to the way SSDs are made.
 As it turns out, cell phones utilize flash memory like an SSD, so they don’t have internal parts as traditional hard drives do.

-Special note: Installing the Download More RAM app will not actually increase your RAM.
+Special note: Installing the Download More RAM app [No Longer Available] will not actually increase your RAM.

 Bad Antivirus Apps

 The aforementioned Virus Shield isn’t the only rogue app posing as an antivirus on the Play Store.
 Android antivirus apps to begin with, but some go beyond the norm.